pums974/srtsync/README.md

 # srtsync
-Automatic synchronizer of subtitles based on voice activity in the video
+Automatic synchronizer of subtitles based on video or other subtitle

 Largely inspired by [py-webrtcvad](https://github.com/wiseman/py-webrtcvad)

 It can only stretch and shift subtitles for now.

+The synchronization to another subtitle is less accurate and EXPERIMENTAL

 ## Getting Started
 ### Dependencies
  * ffmpeg for audio extraction
  * numpy / scipy for synchronization
- * webrtcvad for voica activity detection
- * pysrt for reading and writing subtitles
+ * pysrt for reading and writing subtitles optionnally
+ * pymediainfo for accurate detection of a video file
+ * webrtcvad for voice activity detection

 ### Install
 pip install srtsync

 ### Usage
 ```
-usage: srtsync [-h] [-a aggressiveness] video.avi input.srt output.srt
+usage: srtsync [-h] [-a aggressiveness] source input.srt output.srt

-Automatic synchronizer of subtitles based on voice activity in the video
+Automatic synchronizer of subtitles based on video or other subtitle

 positional arguments:
-  video.avi          path to the video file
+  source             path to the source (a video file or another subtitle)
   input.srt          path to the input subtitles file
   output.srt         path to the output subtitles file